yavin-dev/docs/pages/guide/03-start.md

 Note: The Netflix demo data only sourced from a single physical table.
 More complex data models may source from multiple physical tables and require joins at query time.
 More information about joins can be found [here](https://elide.io/pages/guide/v5/04-analytics.html#joins).

+The Yavin UI is metadata driven and will present your semantic model:

 <figure><img src="assets/images/SAI_Model_in_UI.png"/>
     <figcaption>Figure - Result of the UI pulling the model (Table, Dimension, Metrics, Joins)</figcaption>
 </figure>